Ashley Biden: Early life and family

 Biden was raised in the Catholic faith and was baptized at St. Joseph's on the Brandywine in Greenville, Delaware.
-During her childhood, her father served as a United States senator from Delaware and her mother worked as an educator.
+During her childhood, her father served as a United States Senator from Delaware and her mother worked as an educator.

 Biden attended Wilmington Friends School, a private school run by the Religious Society of Friends in Wilmington.
-Biden graduated from Archmere Academy, a private Catholic school, in 1999.
-While at Archmere, her father's alma mater, she was a member of the lacrosse and field hockey teams.
+She was on her school's lacrosse and field hockey teams.
 When Biden was in elementary school, she discovered that the cosmetics company Bonne Bell tested its products on animals.
 She wrote a letter to the company asking them to change their policy on animal testing.
 She later got involved in dolphin conservation, inspiring her father to work with Congresswoman Barbara Boxer to write and pass the 1990 Dolphin Protection Consumer Information Act.
 Biden made an appearance before members of the United States Congress to lobby for the legislation.

+She graduated from Archmere Academy in Claymont, Delaware, in 1999.

+Education and career

-Biden earned her Bachelor of Arts degree in cultural anthropology from Tulane University.
-During her freshman year of college, she worked at Girls Incorporated, now Kingswood Academy, as a camp counselor.
+Biden studied cultural anthropology at Tulane University.
+During her first year of college, she worked at Girls Incorporated, now Kingswood Academy, as a camp counselor.
 She also interned at a summer program at Georgetown University, working with youth from Anacostia.

-Career

 After college, Biden worked as a waitress at a pizza shop in Wilmington for a few months before starting her career in social work.
 She moved to Kensington, Philadelphia, and started a job as a clinical support specialist at the Northwestern Human Services Children's Reach Clinic, assisting youth and their families with accessing resources and working directly with psychiatrists and therapists.
-She obtained a master's of social work degree from the University of Pennsylvania's School of Social Policy and Practice in 2010.
+She obtained a master's of social work degree from University of Pennsylvania's School of Social Policy and Practice in 2010.
 She was one of twelve graduates who received the John Hope Franklin Combating American Racism Award.
-In 2015 she served as the commencement speaker at Rutgers University for the Rutgers School of Social Work.